Customer Relationship Management: 5 Phases for a Successful App Growth Strategy

 - Personalization: customize the messages as much as possible, not only with the users’ names but with all single pieces of information we have about them.
 For example, use the name of the product they’ve visited in your e-commerce or the specific food they ordered last time in your delivery app.

-But also be careful with gender, location, and time of the day, with the only objective to make each user feel like we are talking exactly to them. - A/B test: since the first campaigns, it is absolutely important to start testing different approaches of communication from the beginning in order to get learnings and improve every single step of the automated communications.
+But also be careful with gender, location, and time of the day, with the only objective to make each user feel like we are talking exactly to them. - A/B test: since the first campaigns, it is absolutely important to start testing different approaches to communication from the beginning in order to learn and improve every single step of automated communications.

 - Use Deep Links: to be more effective and lead the users to the specific page of the app we want them to go to.